TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

   }
 }
 ```
-Here we're looking for users that are ideally skilled in Algorithms and somewhere between 26 and 35 years old (`should`), definitely located in New York state (`must`), and defintely *not* older than 50 or skilled in Art Exhibitions (`must_not`).
+Here we're looking for users that are ideally skilled in Algorithms and somewhere between 26 and 35 years old (`should`), definitely located in New York state (`must`), and definitely *not* older than 40 or skilled in Art Exhibitions (`must_not`).
 (Gotta draw the line somewhere.
 Thanks, mock data.)
 At the same time, we're looking for businesses that are also in New York, and ideally have `'Algorithms'` in their tags.

 > One thing to keep in mind when mapping type properties: if you're going to run `indices` queries, there is no way to differentiate between identical field names across indexes or types.
 For example, not that it's an issue for us now, but we wouldn't be able to query against a user's `city` or `state` independently from a business'.
 Whoops.
 It's not pretty, but we could distinguish them as `user_state`, `business_state`, etc.